-Test Comments CMV PCR urine in first 21 days of life Can be obtained through a bag or cotton wool CMV PCR saliva swab in first 21 days of life 9,11,46 Take at least one hour after breast milk.
+Test Comments CMV PCR urine in first 21 days of life Can be obtained through a bag or cotton wool CMV PCR saliva swab in first 21 days of life Take at least one hour after breast milk.
 No restriction in formula-fed babies.
 CMV PCR in whole blood or plasma in ideally in first 21 days of life EDTA sample.
 This can be negative when other samples are positive and therefore saliva and urine are the preferred tests.
-CMV PCR on the Guthrie card (dried blood spot / DBS) This can be used for a retrospective diagnosis but a negative result does not fully exclude cCMV as the sensitivity is variable: 34-80% ^{16,17} .
-See appendix C for Guthrie Consent Release Form.
+CMV PCR on the Guthrie card (dried blood spot / DBS) This can be used for a retrospective diagnosis but a negative result does not fully exclude cCMV as the sensitivity is variable: Quoted as being between 34 - 84% in the past.
+Detection has improved over the years with several departments (such as the Royal Free) boasting sensitivity levels consistently nearer to 85%.
+See appendix C for Guthrie Consent Release Form (note that the example Guthrie Consent Release Form was available in 2021 and therefore more up to date forms are likely to be available locally or on hospital computer systems).
 Maternal booking bloods This can demonstrate timing of infection by: Seroconversion if there are two sequential samples e.g. during pregnancy, or when comparing ante, peri or immediately post-natal blood.
 CMV IgG Avidity testing - low avidity is consistent with a recent infection (seek virology advice) CMV IgG - Children age over 1 year A negative result almost certainly excludes congenital CMV.
 (If clinical suspicion is very high, consider sending another sample as false negative results caused by laboratory error/test sensitivity are possible).
 A positive result demonstrates prior exposure and the Guthrie card CMV PCR is required to distinguish congenital CMV from acquired CMV.
 Maternal CMV IgG (this can be performed whatever the age of the child, and can be tested early in conjunction with/ as an adjunct to the other tests) A negative result excludes congenital CMV (see above comment)